Common reasons for homeowners insurance rate increases

 “Losses related to natural disasters have increased tenfold from the 1980s to the 2020s,” he says.
 “Disaster losses along coastal areas are likely to escalate in the coming years, in part because of significant increases in building and development.”

-Finally, what Friedlander characterizes as “legal system abuse” is pushing prices higher.
+Finally, what Friedlander characterizes as “legal system abuse”, moving to sue rather than negotiating, is pushing prices higher.

 “Billboard attorneys are aggressively marketing their services to consumers to ‘sue first’ when trying to settle a claim versus traditional methods,” he says.
 “More litigated claims raise insurance costs for all homeowners.”